arnodel/arnodel.github.io/src/_posts/2020-05-25-test-maths.md

 The problem is that the plugin is not supported by github-pages.
 So I guess for now I will have to build my site locally.
-That means moving the whole source code for the Jekyll site to `src/`, building locally into `marooned/`, adding a `.nojekyll` file to the root so that Github doesn't try to build it iself.
+That means moving the whole source code for the Jekyll site to `src/`, building locally into `marooned/`, adding a `.nojekyll` file to the root so that Github doesn't try to build it itself.
 Thanks Github!
 This is the price to pay for being able to render maths server-side it seems.